-9.2.2 Internet Node interfaces
+9.2.2 Ipv4-capable node interfaces

-Many of the implementation details, or internal objects themselves, of Internet Node objects are not exposed at the simulator public API.
+Many of the implementation details, or internal objects themselves, of Ipv4-capable Node objects are not exposed at the simulator public API.
 This allows for different implementations; for instance, replacing the native ns-3 models with ported TCP/IP stack code.